Tree Canopy Goals

 Step 2: Setting canopy goals

-It is important to set realistic canopy goals.
+It is important to set ambitious but realistic canopy goals.
 Is there public land over which to expand the canopy?
 Is most of the potential plantable space limited to private land?
 Does your anticipated budget permit an expansion of planting?
 Answers to these questions hopefully inform your goals.

 When you deliberate your tree canopy goals, consider the following criteria to help guide your decision.
 As you think about the goal-setting criteria below, recognize that though the goal is arbitrary, it could create its own momentum and benefits.
 However, an unrealistic goal could also lead to staff, volunteer and public disappointment and disinterest.
 Tree canopy goals are products of dreams confronting reality.